- 9-10am, First service in the Upper Room (masks required)

 - A stringent sick policy will be enforced – if any child appears feverish or registers a temperature over 100.4, has a runny/congested nose, cough, complains of sore throat/headache/muscle aches, we will ask you to please take your child home

-- Children’s Church for the older kids will consist of a Bible story and brief discussion time, prepackaged snack and water bottle, and free play/game time
+- Children’s Church for the older kids consists of a Bible story and brief discussion time, snack and water bottle, and activity time (craft or game inside, or playground)

 - Parents, please provide a sippy cup/bottle for your child in the “4 and under” class, as they may have trouble with water bottles